Mountain

 Avory

-In a state where high school basketball is practically religion, Avory isn't just the best girl playing right now—she might be the best to ever do it in Montana.
-First spotted playing rez ball 3v3 as a 4th grader, she had the highest basketball IQ of any player you'd see at that age—boy or girl.
-She played summer league with boys and at 5'5" still scored.
+In a state where high school basketball is practically religion, she could be the best to ever do it in Montana - if she can attain the elusive state title.
+First spotted playing rez ball 3v3 as a 6th grader, she had the highest basketball IQ of any player you'd see at that age - boy or girl.
+She played fall league with the high-school boys and at 5'6" still scored and won the title.
 The most relentless, high-energy player on any court she steps on.

 The kids behind the camera.

-They weren't assigned—they stepped up.
-Both emerged as high talent in the media arts when they took charge of making the Goat Game trailers for their respective schools.
+They weren't assigned - they stepped up.
+Each emerged as high talent in the media arts when they took charge of making the Goat Game trailers for their respective schools.
 Then they were invited into The Collective to capture something bigger.

 Slade